 \subsection{Stability}

-In Section \ref{sc:stability} we investigate the stability properties of the intensity function.
-We analyze the variation of the intensity function under small deformations of the domain of dependence $\Mt$ and of the observer.
-Stability of the intensity function at least with respect to small changes of the observer are a minimum requirement for assigning any physical meaning to it.
+In Section \ref{sc:stability} we investigate the stability properties of the frequency function.
+We analyze the variation of the frequency function under small deformations of the domain of dependence $\Mt$ and changes of the observer.
+Note that stability of the frequency function, at least with respect to small changes of the observer, is a minimum requirement for assigning any physical meaning to it.

 Again, this question turns out to be more subtle than it appears and some care is needed in the analysis.
-This is illustrated in Section \ref{ssc:example}, where we show in a very simple example that if a domain of dependence $\Mt$ is the limit (in the Hausdorff sense) of a decreasing sequence of {\it finite domains} $\Mt_n$ (domains which are the intersection of the futures of a finite set of lightlike planes) the intensity of $\Mt$ does not necessarily coincide with the limit of the intensities of the domains $\Mt_n$.
+This is illustrated in Section \ref{ssc:example}, where we show in a very simple example that if a domain of dependence $\Mt$ is the limit (in the Hausdorff sense) of a decreasing sequence of {\it finite domains} $\Mt_n$ (domains which are the intersection of the futures of a finite set of lightlike planes) the frequency function of $\Mt$ does not necessarily coincide with the limit of the frequency functions of the domains $\Mt_n$.

 With this example in mind, we introduce in Section \ref{ssc:flat} a notion of domain of dependence with a {\it flat boundary}.
 Important examples of this are finite domains, which always have flat boundary, and universal covers of globally hyperbolic flat spacetimes in 2+1 dimensions (Proposition \ref{pr:2+1flat}).
-We prove (Theorem \ref{stability:thrm}) that if a sequence of domains with flat boundary converges to a domain with flat boundary, then the limit of the intensities is the intensity of the limit.
+We prove (Theorem \ref{stability:thrm}) that if a sequence of domains with flat boundary converges to a domain with flat boundary, then the limit of the frequency functions the frequency function of the limit.